ComGPT: Detecting Local Community Structure with Large Language Models: Approach

-\begin{itemize}[leftmargin=7pt, noitemsep, topsep=0pt] \item \textbf{Prompt 1: \textit{The more an outside node is connected to other outside nodes, the higher the likelihood of its selection}}.
-The outside nodes provided to GPT-3.5-turbo are potential nodes from the step of potential nodes identification.
+\textbf{Prompt NSG\_1: \textit{The more an outside node is connected to other outside nodes, the higher the likelihood of its selection}}.

+The outside nodes provided to GPT-3.5-turbo are potential nodes from the potential nodes identification step (Section \ref{sec:Potential nodes identification}).
 This prompt could alleviate the seed-dependent problem and the free rider effect.
 The reason for the seed-dependent problem is low-degree node preference.
-Take seed node 5 in Figure \ref{fig:Existing problems}(a) and M method \cite{M} as an example to illustrate it.
-Nodes 1, 7, and 11 are each connected to the node in the community [5] by an edge, and node 11, having the smallest degree, is selected so that the community has the fewest external edges.
-Thus, the M method \cite{M} selects node 11 to join the community.
-Nodes that connect to many other potential nodes are usually high-degree nodes, which help to avoid bias towards low-degree nodes and thereby alleviate the seed-dependent problem.
-Nodes 1, 7, and 11 are potential nodes for community [5].
-According to prompt 1, node 1 will be selected over the mistakenly considered node 11.
+Take seed node 5 in Figure \ref{Seed_dependent_problem} and M method \cite{M} as an example to illustrate it.
+Nodes 1, 7, and 11 are connected to nodes within the community [5].
+The M method \cite{M} selects node 11, having the smallest degree, to join the community, ensuring the fewest external edges of the community.
+With the incorporation of the prompt NSG\_1, nodes that connect to many other potential nodes are prioritized.
+Consequently, node 1 is selected over the mistakenly considered node 11.
+That is, prompt NSG\_1 helps to avoid bias towards low-degree nodes and thereby alleviates the seed-dependent problem.
 The reason for the free rider effect is adding nodes that are sparsely connected to the community to the community.
 Nodes that are connected to multiple potential nodes indirectly maintain close connections to the community, which alleviates the free rider effect.
-Taking Figure \ref{fig:Existing problems}(c) as an example, the community contains node 7, with nodes 4, 6, and 8 regarded as potential nodes.
-According to prompt 1, nodes 6 and 8 have a higher probability of being selected.
+Taking Figure \ref{free_rider_effect} as an example, the community contains node 7, with nodes 4, 6, and 8 regarded as potential nodes.
+According to NSG\_1, nodes 6 and 8 have a higher probability of being selected.
 Node 4 is a node that may cause the free rider effect, and will not be selected.